mehulagg/gitlab_test/doc/user/permissions.md

-When a user is given `Guest` permissions on a project and/or group, and holds no higher permission level on any other project or group on the instance, the user is considered a guest user by GitLab and will not consume a license seat.
+When a user is given `Guest` permissions on a project and/or group, and holds no higher permission level on any other project or group on the instance, the user is considered a guest user by GitLab.
+However, guest users are counted towards a license seat, except for Gold/Ultimate tiers.
 There is no other specific "guest" designation for newly created users.

 If the user is assigned a higher role on any projects or groups, the user will